My mission is to make diet and exercise perfectly fit your life rather than compromise it.

 One of the biggest myths in fitness is that you’re supposed to compromise your quality of life for the sake of fitness success.
-The idea is that while these habits may be hard to follow now, they will pay off someday in the future.
+The idea is that while stressful habits may be hard to follow now, they will pay off someday in the future.
 At that point, you can finally be happy and enjoy the results you’ve worked so hard for and life will be great.

 The same thing happens in fitness all the time.
 Modern fitness memes claim you’re supposed to sacrifice and bust your tail for the sake of the diet and exercise rat race.
 You may be miserable now, but it will all pay off “someday” and then you’ll be happy.

 Just like in the corporate world, the idea that your sacrifice will pay off someday is a myth.
 There will never be a “someday” where everything works out and you get what you want.
-Even if you can manage to achieve the body of your dreams, you then have to continue practicing your habits to maintain your “success”.
+Even if you can manage to achieve the body of your dreams, you’ll have to continue practicing your habits to maintain your “success”.
 You don’t control your health and fitness; it controls you.

 Healthy habits should improve your quality of life from day one.
 Fitness should become easier and more rewarding over time, rather than more difficult and stressful.
 That’s not a fairy tale, it’s how the natural process of fitness is supposed to work and Fitness Independence will help you make that happen.

 Just as financial independence can liberate the office slave from the corporate rate race, Fitness Independence can help you escape the diet and exercise rat race through these 3 practices.